Company History from 1854 to present

 Over the next five years, the M&H Manufacturing Company, as it was then known, came into family and financial difficulties, leading to the liquidation and sale of company assets.

-Through the financial help of leading Anniston businessmen and the Anniston Chamber of Commerce, the portion of the M&H Company that made cast iron fittings and valves was relocated to Anniston, Ala.
+Through the financial help of leading Anniston businessmen and the Anniston Chamber of Commerce, the portion of the M&H Company that made cast iron fittings and valves was relocated to Anniston, Alabama.
 This move was done to create more local industry and employment for the citizens of Anniston.

 Iron production at M&H Valve & Fitting Company officially began with the help of 60 new Anniston employees.